 Kombucha and Risks

 Sugar-sweetened beverages, in particular, can have a harmful influence on your health.
-To entice customers, manufacturers of Kombucha beverages add cane sugar or fruit juice.
+Manufacturers of Kombucha beverages add cane sugar or fruit juice to entice customers.
 Even though this may help Kombucha taste better, it raises the beverage’s amount of sugar.

 Kombucha is Life-Threatening